 Stay in comfort and dine in style at highly rated accommodation across western Ireland, including a country house that has grown from a castle, and a hilltop manor tucked away in County Kerry.

 Activity level: Moderate, with optional longer walks and hikes across Ireland’s landscape, including rocky paths, coastal outcrops and beaches.
-Walks are generally less than 3 miles long (view our activity level definitions).
+Walks are generally less than 3 miles long (see definitions here).
 This tour of Ireland also includes boarding and disembarking boats, for those wanting to visit the Blasket Islands.

 Transport: Getting around: Luxury minibus; passenger boat to the Blasket Islands.